MohammedZaki123/Core-Service/README.md

 ## Overview

 The **Core Service** is the backbone API for the Quick-Bite food ordering and delivery platform, built with **Node.js**, **Express**, and **TypeScript**.
 It provides comprehensive REST endpoints for managing restaurants, branches, products, users, orders, and authentication, following a clean, layered architecture pattern with Dependency Injection.
+It is the first out of three services of QuickBite Platform which are (Core, Order and Payment, Analytics)

 ## Key Features